 If you are looking for some homemade spreads to enjoy with this bread you may life to try:

-If you are looking for some other gluten free or paleo bread you may like:
+If you are looking for some other gluten free or Paleo bread recipes you may like to try:

 I hope you enjoy this recipe!
 Please let me know how you got on in the comments below, I love hearing from you!